gkraften/P-Uppgift/README.md

   def place(self, type, row, col):
     '''Places a piece of color type at row row and column col. If the cell is occupied or if no pieces are flipped an exception will be raised.
-    Returns a list of all pieces that were flipped.
+    Returns a list of all pieces that were flipped.'''

 class Reversi:
   '''A class representing a game of reversi.'''